Apple WebKit Zero-Day: iOS WebKit Exploit Allows iPhone Compromise by Loading a Webpage

 Your iPhone can be compromised by loading a webpage.
 No click.
 No download.
 Just visit the wrong site.
 Apple patched this a month ago.
 Only 16% of users have updated.
 StatCounter data from January 2026 shows iOS 26 (all versions) on just 16% of iPhones, while iOS 18 (unpatched) remains on over 60% of devices.
 This is the lowest adoption rate Apple has seen in years.

-What is an iOS WebKit Zero-Day Vulnerability?
+What is an Apple WebKit Zero-Day Vulnerability?

 The Attack: No Click, No Download, Just Visit the Wrong Site

 Apple called the attacks "extremely sophisticated" targeting "specific individuals."
 That means commercial spyware.
 The kind used against journalists, activists, and political figures.
+These targeted attacks demonstrate how WebKit vulnerabilities are being weaponized by commercial spyware vendors to compromise high-value targets.
+The exploitation of WebKit zero-days has become a standard tactic in sophisticated surveillance operations.

 ⚠️ Critical Warning: This is a drive-by exploit.
 Users don't need to download anything, click anything, or interact with the page in any way.
 Simply visiting a malicious website is enough to trigger the vulnerability.
 This makes it extremely dangerous for enterprise environments where employees browse the web as part of their daily work.